-Here are some of the ways you can use beacon marketing effectively.
+Here are some of the ways you can use beacon ads effectively.

 - Integration with third-party location services: Advertisers can integrate beacons with third-party location services like Shopkick.
 This type of integration gives more data on shopper behavior.
 So when someone enters a store, you can welcome them, offer recommendations based on past browsing or purchase behavior, and deliver targeted deals and rewards, all via mobile notifications.